JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 ## The metodology

 The main idea is to asses the cost of different rendering techiques, and try to remedy the issues of their implementation, and how they scale, the more percentage of the viewport is filled with the volume rendering in question.

+The volume that is going to be presented is the ubiquous bonsai 3D texture, and I am going to center in rendering an Isosurface, since when trying to achieve a volumetric or spectral representation there is not a lot of manouverability with the cost.

 The tecnhiques present some old aproaches, revisited in this paradigm; some usual suspects; and more mother aproaches: